Newsflash: you’re only half-human! Turns out your body has roughly the same amount of bacteria as human cells. So half of you is bacteria.

 Also, there are different kinds of good bacteria (probiotics) that digest different kinds of metabolites.
 So not only is it important to keep the number of good bacteria in your microbiome high, but you also want strong diversity.

 When your gut is inhabited by more pathogenic bacteria than good probiotic bacteria, your microbiome is officially unbalanced.
-This condition is called dysbiosis, and it’s the precursor to all kinds of things you do NOT want in your life, such as irritable bowel syndrome (IBS), hemorrhoids, food allergies and even potentially autoimmune conditions.
+This condition is called dysbiosis, and it’s the precursor to all kinds of things you do NOT want in your life, such as hemorrhoids, food allergies and even potentially more serious conditions.

 Is there any way to tell if your microbiome is currently unbalanced?
 Symptoms that you might be suffering from (or headed for) dysbiosis can include: